The absolutely Koszul and Backelin-Roos properties for spaces of quadrics of small codimension: Artinian quadratic -algebras with

 Considering the reverse lexicographic term order with $\wt x_1<\wt x_2<\wt x_3<...$ we see that $\init(f_j)=\wt x_j^2$ for all $j$, hence $f_i,f_j, f_k$ form a regular sequence for all distinct integers $i, j,k$. \end{bfchunk}

 {\it Proof of Theorem {\rm\ref{artinian-case}}}.
 In view of \ref{reduction-prelim}, we may assume that $R$ has no socle elements in degree $1$.
-We may also assume that $\kk$ is algebraically closed, as the properties of interest remain invariant through a faithfully flat extension.
 Using Proposition \ref{codim1-2structure}, we see that it suffices to construct the desired Golod homomorphism in each one of the cases (1)-(8) from \ref{conditions}.
 When $R$ is a complete intersection, no further work is needed.
 These cases will be recalled below, as we handle them.
 We will also make the point that $R_3=0$ in each of the cases (1)--(8).
-If $R$ is a complete intersection of embedding dimension $3$ (and hence codimension $3$, since $R$ is Artinian), then $R_3=1$ and $R_4=0$.
+If $R$ is a complete intersection of embedding dimension $3$ (and hence codimension $3$, since $R$ is artinian), then $R_3=1$ and $R_4=0$.
 For the cases (1)--(8) we identify a short Tate complex corresponding to a quadratic complete intersection $P$ of codimension at most $3$.
 Corollary \ref{tool} shows then that the induced homomorphism $P\to R$ is Golod and $R$ is absolutely Koszul.

 \begin{Case(1)} $\m^2=x_1\m$ and $x_1^2=0$.

 We have $\m^3=x_1\m^2=x_1^2\m=0$.
 By Corollary \ref{apply-st}, the complex $\mathcal D=\mathcal K\langle \Lambda\mid \partial(\Lambda)=x_1X_1\rangle$ satisfies $\nu(\m\mathcal D)=0$.
 The compex $\mathcal D$ is a short Tate complex corresponding to the quadratic complete intersection is $P=Q/(\wt x_1^2)$. \end{Case(1)}